-This can be stated in active form.
+If your language does not use the passive form in this way, you can state this in active form or in another way that is natural in your language.
 The phrase "will be shaken" is an idiom that means to be "struck."
 Alternate translation: "God strikes them and they die" (See: Active or Passive and Idiom)